 Keto coleslaw is the crunchy, creamy, healthy, slaw your low carb meals needs a little more of…

 It’s got the right amount of sweet mixed with just enough tang, a crazy combo of cream and crunch, a breeze to throw together and even breezier to eat.
-Throw it on your bunless burgers, your keto fried chicken, your low carb tacos, or eat it on its own — because despite its dressing, keto coleslaw IS a vegetable
+Throw it on your bunless burgers, your keto fried chicken, your low carb tacos, or eat it on its own — because you won’t be able to get enough of this keto coleslaw recipe!

 This American classic will be loved by all — low carb-ers and carbaholics alike!
 So let’s get to making this keto coleslaw!